 And Jennifer knows music!
-Not only does she have a master’s degree in Vocal Performance, she’s also been teaching Music Together at Sing & Swing for 11 years!
+Not only does she have a master’s degree in Vocal Performance, but she’s also been teaching Music Together at Sing & Swing for 11 years!
 She brings that love of music and experience every day to her classes, which are plentiful throughout the East & West sides of Cleveland.
 You won’t want to miss these exciting and educational classes for your children!!
 Registration is happening now, so follow the link at the bottom and register your child today!!

 Where are you originally from and what is your background?

-I grew up in Cleveland Heights and graduated CHUH High School class of 1989!!!
-I started Rutgers University as a pre-med student, but quickly switched to music and graduated with a BA of Music in 1993.
+I grew up in Cleveland Heights and graduated from CHUH High School class of 1989!!!
+I started Rutgers University as a pre-med student, but quickly switched to music and graduated with a BA in Music in 1993.
 After graduation, I taught 7/8th grade music in Akron Public Schools!
-I followed that up with a master’s degree in Vocal Performance from University of Akron!
+I followed that up with a master’s degree in Vocal Performance from the University of Akron!
 I am a mezzo-soprano and have performed with Cleveland Opera, Cleveland Opera Theater & The Cleveland Opera (yes those are three different companies!) plus many local theaters including Cleveland Public Theater.

 Where do you live and how long have you lived in this area?